ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-tap-v2/quickstart.md

 ### Software Setup

-To ensure you are running the latest version of the Meshtastic firmware, download the latest <a href="https://meshtastic.org/downloads" target="_blank">Meshtastic firmware</a> and upload it to your RAKwireless device to make it compatible with the Meshtastic network.
+To ensure you are running the latest version of the Meshtastic firmware, download the latest [Meshtastic firmware](https://meshtastic.org/downloads) and upload it to your RAKwireless device to make it compatible with the Meshtastic network.

 The firmware for this device is not yet released in the official Meshtastic Channel.
 Check with Meshtastic for the **`firmware-rak_wismesh_tap_v2-tft-w.x.yy.zzzzzzz.bin`**

-<b>Flashing the WisMesh TAP V2 firmware:</b>
+**Flashing the WisMesh TAP V2 firmware:**

 The WisMesh TAP V2 comes pre-flashed with the Meshtastic firmware.
 If you encounter any issues, update the device with the latest Meshtastic firmware.
-For instructions, see: <a href="https://meshtastic.org/docs/getting-started/flashing-firmware/esp32/" target="_blank">Flash ESP32 devices</a> on **Meshtastic.org**.
+For instructions, see: [Flash ESP32 devices](https://meshtastic.org/docs/getting-started/flashing-firmware/esp32/) on **Meshtastic.org**.

-To configure the WisMesh TAP V2 for the Meshtastic network, follow the <a href="https://meshtastic.org/docs/configuration" target="_blank">Meshtastic Configuration Guide</a>.
+To configure the WisMesh TAP V2 for the Meshtastic network, follow the [Meshtastic Configuration Guide](https://meshtastic.org/docs/configuration).

 ### Using the Touchscreen